top of page

 Meetings: Weekly meetings are held on Thursdays from 6:00-7:00 p.m.
 Court of Honor's are held periodically throughout the year to recognize scout achievements.

-Where: We typically meet at the United Methodist Church on Main Street in Limestone, Maine
+Where: We typically meet at the St. Louis Catholic Church on Main Street in Limestone, Maine

 Sponsor: The troop is sponsored by the Masonic Limestone Lodge 214 A.F. & A.M. and the Chartered Organization Representative is Steven Beaulieu.